concerto/concerto-player/README.md

 Last but not least, passwords are set up for the root and concerto users.

 Once make_chroot.sh is finished, the live filesystem exists in chroot/.
 Running make_bootable_image.sh (which also must run as root) will create a 1GB hard disk image formatted as FAT16, install the syslinux bootloader, copy the kernel and initrd from the live system to where they need to go, and generate a syslinux.cfg file.
 It also makes a squashfs image of the chroot directory and puts that in the filesystem under /live, where live-boot's initrd will find it.
 When all is said and done you can test it with qemu-system-x86_64 -m 1024 -snapshot -hda concerto.img.
+Or you can convert it to a vmdk for vmware with `qemu-img convert concerto.img -O vmdk concerto-player.vmdk`